Teen Dating Violence Resources

 February, a month known for love, is also appropriately designated as Teen Dating Violence Awareness Month.
 In a very important national effort to raise awareness and promote preventative programs around teen dating abusive relationships, we wanted to highlight what you need to know to keep your teens safe and some teen dating violence resources you can use.

 Teen dating abuse is where there is a pattern of violence or threat of violence against a partner and includes verbal, emotional, physical, sexual and digital abuse.
-According to the organization
+According to the organization loveisrespect, one in three teenagers in the US will experience teen dating violence.
+It is real and it is happening at homes, schools, and even online.

 Below are a few really real stories about teen dating violence from around the web, from sites like the Huffington Post, People, and Teen Vogue.
-These stories may not be
+These stories may not be an emotionally easy read, but they are poignant, informative, and eye-opening.
+We’ve also provided a list of resources as well as a guide on how to start a conversation with your kids about abusive teen relationships.

 This is a sobering subject, but awareness and education are key to preventing teen dating violence.
 Discussing these issues with our teens builds trust and helps them navigate their teen dating years.
-It could also save their
+It could also save their life, or the life of one of their friends.

 A Story About Teen Dating Violence